Danny Langsdorf

-Daniel Edward Langsdorf (born June 28, 1972) is an American football coach and former player who is currently an analyst for the Oregon State Beavers.
+Daniel Edward Langsdorf (born June 28, 1972) is an American football coach and former player who is currently the wide receiver for the Ohio.
 He was previously the offensive coordinator for the Temple Owls, Oregon State Beavers and the Nebraska Cornhuskers.

 Early life

 Langsdorf grew up in McMinnville, Oregon and played quarterback for McMinnville High School.
 Upon graduating from high school, Langsdorf chose to play football at Boise State University.
 In his time there, from 1991 to 1993, he lettered one season and earned Big Sky Conference All-Academic honors as a sophomore.